AdobeDocs/deliverability-learn.en/help/additional-resources/re-engagement.md

 For years, ISPs have used engagement feedback metrics from their users to decide where to place messages, or whether at all they should deliver them.
 User [engagement](/help/engagement.md) consists of both positive and negative feedback and ISPs monitor both on a constant basis.
 Having no engagement is perhaps one of the main contributors of negative engagement.
 From a deliverability perspective, consistently sending campaigns to users who show no engagement can also lower the overall reputation of your IP address and domains.

-ISPs such as Gmail, Microsoft, and OATH view non-engagement as unwanted email and start redirecting messages to the spam folder.
+ISPs such as Gmail, Microsoft®, and OATH view non-engagement as unwanted email and start redirecting messages to the spam folder.
 Also, these subscribers may no longer own the email account, and this can be used as a "recycled" spam trap.
-This means the address was invalid for some time and all messages are rejected.
-If your subscriber management system is not removing "hard bounced" addresses, it's very likely mailing to spam traps that can lead to significant delivery issues.
+This means that the address was invalid for some time and all messages are rejected.
+If your subscriber management system is not removing "hard bounced" addresses, it's likely mailing to spam traps that can lead to significant delivery issues.

 ## How should you approach inactivity? {#how-should-you-approach-inactivity-}